-Vegetarian bar food is usually relegated to deep-fried cheese sticks, greasy potato skins without bacon and mayo-filled spinach and artichoke dip.
+Vegetarian bar food is usually relegated to deep-fried cheese sticks, no rx greasy potato skins without bacon and mayo-filled spinach and artichoke dip.
 Those are fine and dandy, but sometimes you want something a little healthier, and sometime you just want some bright orange, tangy and spicy buffalo sauce.

 I came up with this recipe by accident.
 After discovering potato pizza, I’ve been dying to make a version with sweet potato.
 So, that was all planned.
 I was going to put pancetta and goat cheese on it and call it a day.
 But then I spied the half-full bottle of buffalo sauce taking up precious space in my refrigerator.
 I knew the sweetness of the potatoes would be perfect with the spicy, vinegary tang of the buffalo sauce.
 And once you’ve got buffalo in the mix, you’ve got to top it all off with blue cheese.

 This pizza is nothing short of awesome.
 The potatoes give it a sweet and creamy base, the buffalo sauce gives it a hefty kick and the blue cheese adds deep flavor and a little decadence.
 Even if you’re not vegetarian, I can’t imagine a better pizza for a Friday night or Sunday afternoon.
 The perfect accompaniment to a frosty pint of beer.